icatcherplus/icatcher_plus/README.md

 `python test.py --help`

-### Running the code from a container, e.g., as a singularity container:

-`singularity exec -B /filesystem/filesystem icatcher_env.sif python3 /icatcher_plus/test.py /path/to/my/video.mp4  /icatcher_plus/models/icatcher+_lookit.pth --fc_model /icatcher_plus/models/face_classifier_lookit.pth --output_annotation /path/to/output_folder --output_format compressed --output_video_path /path/to/output_folder`

 # Output format

-The test.py file currently supports 3 output formats, though further formats can be added upon request.
+Currently we supports 3 output formats, though further formats can be added upon request.

 - raw_output: a file where each row will contain the frame number, the class prediction and the confidence of that prediction seperated by a comma
 - compressed: a npz file containing two numpy arrays, one encoding the predicted class (n x 1 int32) and another the confidence (n x 1 float32) where n is the number of frames.
 This file can be loaded into memory using the numpy.load function.
 For the map between class number and name see test.py ("predict_from_video" function).